usaid-cs/yesterday-i-learned/random.md

 - [People hear differences between lossless audio formats](https://en.wikipedia.org/wiki/Transparency_%28data_compression%29), which is obviously bogus.
 - A [_charlotte_](http://imgur.com/nljKA2I) is "a large soft hat covering all of the hair and typically having a decorative frill, worn indoors by women in the 18th and early 19th centuries."
 - People who like doing presentations often strategically choose awkward people to do group projects, do they don't need to do the projects themselves, just doing the presentation.
-- "Daddy issues" typically refers to seeking attention from men in order to compensate for the attention (she) may not have received from (her) father.
 - [The University of Northern New Jersey](https://en.wikipedia.org/wiki/University_of_Northern_New_Jersey) was a fake university, created by the United States Department of Homeland Security to investigate student visa fraud.
 - [Natural and artificial flavours can be the same compounds.](http://www.seriouseats.com/2014/04/what-is-the-difference-between-natural-and-artificial-flavors.html)
 - Many cults are self-sufficient so members don't ever have to leave.